 The Texas Improper Influence crime essentially prohibits ex parte communications that fall short of bribery in an attempt to obstruct the fair administration of justice.
-The wording of the statute is a bit confusing (see below), but it seems to cover communications predominantly to judges.
-Learn more detailed information about the Improper Influence offense below.

 IMPROPER INFLUENCE ATTORNEY FAQs